 Response time of sites hosted on HostGator

 HostGator’s server performance seems to be solid, healthy and consistent.
 Only problem is that we don’t want to see a graph with lots of ups and down, flat lines are great for a hosting company.
-HostGator returned the fastest response time compared to any other hosting.
+HostGator returned one the fastest response time of 400ms during this test.

-Winner: HostGator – HostGator website loaded with an average response time of 600 ms with a maximum of 3 second compared to GoDaddy which have an average over 1500ms and a maximum of 4.1 minute.
+Winner: HostGator – HostGator website loaded with an average response time of 400 ms compared to GoDaddy which have an average over 1200ms.

 For a better understanding, I have selected couple of website Hosted under HostGator and GoDaddy for testing their speed.